allysonw/dental-cms/notes.md

 - Treatments - still need to build edit
 - Phone number Validations
 - Create location model and populate with defaults
+- Change color of flash message based on content

 ### Add filters to patients page
 - patients with appts today